 One of our priorities is to provide more affordable rented housing.
 This is very important for people on low wages who can’t afford a ‘market’ rent.

 What if an owner doesn't want to bring their empty home back into use

 Although we try to help owners, some will not work with us to make their empty property a home again.

 When this happens we can use enforcement.
-For example we have successfully used the Empty dwelling management order (EDMO), where the council can appoint an agent to manage the property for seven years.
+For example we have successfully used the Empty Dwelling Management Order (EDMO), where we can appoint an agent to manage the property for seven years.
 These homes are let to people in most need of housing.